festvox/festvox/src/falcon/Judith.md

 This gave her hope that she can repair her pod and return to her timeline.
 Therefore, she decides to actively upgrade the technology at Falcon.
 "*This should work*", she told herself.
+Falcon is an interesting organization.
+It has a Professor and a group of students working on language technologies.
+Falcon has a lot of money and a lot of resources.